Multi-Cloud with GraalVM: Building and Deploying Optimized Applications

 docker run --rm -p8080:8080 webserver:scratch.static

-The container started in 0.035 seconds.
-As a result you get a tiny container with a fully functional and deployable server application!
+The starup time is the same as before, 0.049 seconds, and, as a result, you get a tiny container with a fully functional and deployable server application!

 Go to the browser window and check if the website is running at http://<SERVER_IP>:8080/.